Fall 2025 Undergraduate Teaching Assistants

 Layan Al Ali

-Layan is a junior pursuing a Bachelors in Computer Systems Engineering at ASU, and has been involved with EPICS for 4 semesters.
+Layan is a Senior pursuing a Bachelors in Computer Systems Engineering at ASU, and has been involved with EPICS for 4 semesters.
 Layan’s strong skills include prototyping and team management, and her main areas of expertise involve robotics and sustainability-focused solutions.
 If you have any questions about in relation to planning, robotics, or coding, Layan is a great point of contact!

 Prathyush Vasa